Upcoming Events

 This talk will focus on what anyone working on innovative small molecule drugs should understand: the interplay between the FDA approval process and patent litigation.
 It will provide an overview of how patent litigation factors into the drug approval process, discuss the differing strategic considerations for brand and generic companies in such litigation, and review various examples of “Hatch-Waxman” brand-generic patent litigation.

-Hyatt Regency Boston | Boston, MA
+Virtual Meeting | Boston, MA

 The 2020 Global Conference on Regulatory Science will convene academic scientists and physicians, international regulators, industry experts and patient groups to explore emerging topics at the intersection between regulatory science and therapeutic development.
 The first in an annual series of conferences, a key aim is to advance and sustain a dialogue between academic investigators active in the field and government and industry groups for whom the evaluation, regulation and marketing of medical products is a central concern.